5 of the best walnut scrubs for soft and smooth skin

 Jump To / Table of Contents

 Bring back your skin’s lost lustre by scrubbing with this naturally gentle formula from Jason, a PETA-certified cruelty-free brand.
-Infused with triple-refined walnut powder and apricot oil, this solution can be used to exfoliate dead skin cells and restore their elasticity.
+Infused with triple-refined walnut powder and apricot oil, this solution can exfoliate dead skin cells and restore their elasticity.

 Image: Courtesy Feel Unique